akhilmit08/spfxwebpart/README.md

 # spfxwebpart
-Get Items from SP List and deployed to Azure
+Get Items from SP List items using rest API and PNP libraries and deployed to Azure